jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 itself from inside the language itself.
 With a functional approach, assembly from very small pieces gives a similar level of expressivity as writing the logic out as source code.

-Why could implement Function#partial.
+Why could implement Function#partial via prototype.
 Why not going to.
 Is a shame.
+However, are using prototype for minimal set of polyfills.
+Not general purpose.